FAQ

 • Do you work with specific populations?

 I work primarily with adults (18+).
-I welcome people of all genders, backgrounds and I am LGBTQ+ affirming.
+I offer both individual and couples sessions.
+I welcome and affirm people of all genders, sexual orientations, and racial or cultural backgrounds.

 • What is your cancelation policy?